awsdocs/amazon-lumberyard-user-guide/doc_source/ui-editor-slider-components.md

 Enter the step value\.
 For example, use `1` to only permit whole integer values\.
 **Actions**, **Change**
 Enter a text string\.
 This string is sent as an action on the UI canvas when the slider has finished changing values\.
-You can listen for this action in the flow graph using the [UI:Canvas:ActionListener Node](https://docs.aws.amazon.com/lumberyard/latest/legacyreference/fg-node-ref-ui-canvas.html)\.
 **Actions**, **End Change**
 Enter a text string\.
 This string is sent as an action on the UI canvas when the slider has changing values\.
-You can listen for this action in the flow graph using the [UI:Canvas:ActionListener Node](https://docs.aws.amazon.com/lumberyard/latest/legacyreference/fg-node-ref-ui-canvas.html)\.